REHLIN GRAPHICS FINE ART

 J

 im was inspired to create his Parrot Pandemonium, as well as several other parrot paintings, after painting one on commission for a woman who loves scarlet macaws.
 (Visit here for details on Jim’s commissioned work.)
-Jim enjoys painting all kinds of birds, but he found these brightly colored parrots to be especially suitable for his energy style of artwork.
+Jim has enjoyed painting all kinds of birds, but he found these brightly colored parrots to be especially suitable for his energy style of artwork.

 Picture